kdricemt/kdricemt.github.io/_pages/about.md

 Prior to Stanford, I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
 At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
 Besides the development of EQUULEUS, I researched satellite configurations and autonomous operation strategies for Lunar Navigation Satellite System (LNSS) under the supervision of Prof.Funase.

-I also had the honor to collaborate with [Space Systems Optimization Group (SSOG)](https://ssog.ae.gatech.edu/) at Georgia Tech and [Space Rendezvous Lab (SLAB)](https://damicos.people.stanford.edu/) at Stanford University.
+I also had the honor to collaborate with [Space Systems Optimization Group (SSOG)](https://ssog.ae.gatech.edu/) at Georgia Tech, [Space Rendezvous Lab (SLAB)](https://damicos.people.stanford.edu/) at Stanford University, and Section 332H at [Jet Propulsion Laboratory](https://www.jpl.nasa.gov/).
 At SSOG, I worked on developing deep reinforcement learning algorithms for landing site selection.
 At SLAB, I worked on multi-agent vision-based angles-only navigation in lunar orbit.
+At JPL, I worked on the constellation design and orbit determination simulation for future Mars navigation + communication constellation to support future human missions on Mars.

 Please refer to my [CV](/files/Keidai_Iiyama_CV.pdf) (last updated at October 2023) for the latest information.